 Fundamentally, the Baseline reliability analysis underlies all planning analyses and recommendations.
-On this foundation, PJM's annual 15-year planning review now yields a regional plan that encompasses the following:
+On this foundation, PJM's-annual 15-year planning review now yields a regional plan that encompasses the following:

 - 1. Baseline reliability upgrades, discussed in this Section 2; - 2.
 Operational Performance issue driven upgrades, discussed in Section 2; - 3.
 Market efficiency driven upgrades, discussed in this Section 2; - 4.
 FERC Form No. 715 projects, discussed in Section 2; - 5.
 Public Policy Requirements based elements via State Agreement Approach; - 6.
-Supplemental Projects by a Transmission Owner, addressed via OATT, Attachment M-3, which could include projects addressing the end of useful life of existing facilities, which, as determined in accordance with good utility practice, is not determined by the facility's service life for accounting or depreciation purposes.
+Supplemental Projects by a Transmission Owner, addressed via OATT, Attachment M-3, which could include projects addressing the end of useful life of existing facilities, which, as determined in accordance with good utility practice, is not determined by the facility's service life for accounting or depreciation purposes. - 7.
+Avoidance of system enhancements that do not meet critical substation planning analysis objectives discussed in Section 2.